SunnyKumar-code/property-app/README.md

 ## Extra Packages Used
 - **React**: Core library for building the UI components.
-- **React Router DOM (v6)**: For client-side routing (used for the home page, though favorites routing was removed).
 - **Vite**: Build tool for fast development and production builds.
 - **Tailwind CSS**: CSS framework for styling, providing utility-first classes for responsive design, colors, spacing, and layouts.

-No additional packages beyond these were used, as the favorites functionality (which might have required context or state management libraries) has been removed.

 ## Learning from the Project
 - **React and Vite Integration**: Gained experience setting up and developing a React app with Vite, leveraging its fast development server and ES module support.